 Celiac disease is a hereditary, auto-immune disorder estimated to affect 1% of the human population (3 million in the US).
 Less than 3 % are estimated to be medically diagnosed, but numbers are expected to rapidly increase as diagnosis improves.
 Celiac disease is caused by the ingestion of wheat, barley, rye and oats and treated by removing these items from the diet.
 Signs, symptoms, associated disorders and complications can affect any part of the body and removal of the offending foods can result in complete recovery.

-For more information on hyperthyroidism and how to fix hundreds of other symptoms stemming from gluten disorders, visit the Gluten Free Works Health Guide.
+For more information on hyperthyroidism and how to fix hundreds of other symptoms stemming from gluten disorders, visit the Gluten Free Works Treatment Guide.